dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

     if( exists('ELIMI') ) kfl_elino = 1

-The `ecoute` routine is responsible of reading a line of the input file.
+The `ecoute` routine is responsible for reading a line of the input file.
 _Something I don't get is the purpose of 'REAGEO' string taken as argument.
-It is not referenced/tested in `ecoute`._
+It is not referenced/tested in `ecoute`.
+I guess `ecoute` reads a line of the input mesh file, but I don't know where it finds the variable specifying the file to read, neither if it's a common variable or something like that._

+Interesting point: this part determines if the file is binary, which means that a binary version of the mesh file already exists.
+I should look for its specifications: it could be use as a starting point for defining a parallel compliant format.

+    !
+    !
+Binary file: read/write
+    !
+    if(exists('BINAR').or.exists('READB')) then
+      call geobin(2_ip)
+      do while(words(1)/='ENDGE')
+         call ecoute('reageo')
+      end do
+      return
+    end if
+    if(exists('OUTPU').or.exists('WRITE')) kfl_binar=1

+Main loop reading the whole file:

+    !
+    !
+ADOC[0]> $-----------------------------------------------------------------------
+    !
+ADOC[0]> $ Mesh definition
+    !
+ADOC[0]> $-----------------------------------------------------------------------
+    !
+ADOC[0]> GEOMETRY
+    !
+    do while(words(1)/='ENDGE')
+      call ecoute('reageo')

+Test to determine if the file is a binary, in this case call the routine `geobin`.

+    if( words(1) == 'BINAR' ) then
+      !
+      !
+Read geometry from binary file
+      !
+      call geobin(2_ip)

+Part parsing the `NODES` section.
+We'll describe more in details than the previous code section.

+Determining if the line parses contains `NODES`.

+    else if( words(1) == 'NODES' ) then
+      !
+      !
+LTYPE: Element types
+      !
+      ktype=nelem
+      call livinf(27_ip,' ',0_ip)
+      do ielem=1,nelem
+         read(nunit,*,err=1) dummi,knode
+         call fintyp(ndime,knode,ielty)
+         lexis(ielty)=1
+         ltype(ielem)=ielty
+      end do
+      call ecoute('reageo')
+      if(words(1)/='ENDNO')&
+           call runend('REAGEO: ERROR READING NODES PER ELEMENT, POSSIBLY MISMATCH IN NUMBER OF NODES IN DOM.DAT') call mescek(2_ip)